jameholme/GNAAT/README.md

 2. Checks the IPs against GreyNoise's IP classification tags.
 3. Creates AWS ACLs based on IPs tagged as Malicious.

+Is it a useful tool?
+Is it important this gets done?
+I have no idea, but I like to think it adds security at the perimeter of your AWS Environment!

 ## Requirements:
 * This tool requires you to run it from an EC2 instance or system that has the required AWS IAM Permissions that allows it to:
   - Download files from the S3 Bucket.